gingerpayments/python-libmt94x/README.rst

 ====================

-This library generates bank statements in MT940/MT942 format (for now we only implement MT940, although the difference between the two is not great.
+This library generates bank statements in MT940/MT942 format (for now we only implement MT940, although the difference between the two is not major).

 Concepts
 ========

-A TM940 `document` is a file the represents a bank statement for a single account between a start date and an end date.
+A TM940 ``document`` is a file the represents a bank statement for a single account between a *start date* and an *end date*.
 The document is built up of `fields`, where a field has the format:

     :01:<item1>/<item2>/<item3>/